 Phonics and Reading

-A Literacy meeting for parents was held in January to explain how we teach phonics, reading and writing.
+A Literacy meeting for parents in Years 1 and 2 is held every spring term to explain how we teach phonics, reading and writing.
 The slides from the session can be found below.

 To see the notes from this meeting click on the link below.